happyuc-project/webu.py/docs/index.rst

 Webu.py
 =======

-Webu.py is a python library for interacting with Ethereum.
+Webu.py is a python library for interacting with HappyUC.
 It's API is derived from the `Webu.js`_ Javascript API and should be familiar to anyone who has used ``webu.js``.